SiloCityLabs/blog/content/post/2018/2018-12-18-switching-to-linux.md

   * Set static ip using existing ip as baseline (10.0.2.15, 255.255.255.0, 10.0.2.2, DNS Your router ip, 1.1.1.1).
 Since we will be disabling DHCP service.
   * Disabled windows cloud search
   * Disabled device history
-  * Right click Uninstall any apps in start menu you don&#8217;t need
+  * Right click Uninstall any apps in start menu you don't need
-  * Indexing options -> removed Users, I won&#8217;t be using this for files.
+  * Indexing options -> removed Users, I won't be using this for files.
 Left start menu alone
   * [Disable page file, Only do if you have enough memory][16]
   * set solid background
   * set solid taskbar colors and disable transparency